AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 A minor tidy: You really don't need to see the text of the PathToBirdsPicture in the data sheet, do you?
 I included it on the first pass through this, just to keep you reassured.

-If you want to edit our existing form, you can simply right click on the PathToBirdsPicture column of the data sheet and select "Delete column".
+If you want to fix that in our existing form, you can simply right click on the PathToBirdsPicture column of the data sheet and select "Delete column".

 == 2 ==

 In a moment, I'll show you how to create a slightly different display form.
-First a warning: If you "play" with the following before making the name field "read only", you can "damage" the data in the underlying table.
+First a warning: If you "play" with the following before making the "Name" field (in our new form) "read only", you can "damage" the data in the underlying table.
 If you start getting strange results, use your BirdsWImagesF1 form to look at what is in the table.
 If it has been corrupted, save and close the display form you are working on, repair the data, then resume editing the display form.

 Step 1: Just Name